Matt Vierling Player Props: Tigers vs. Blue Jays

-On Wednesday, Matt Vierling (on the back of going 1-for-3) and the Detroit Tigers face the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
-First pitch is at 7:07 PM ET.
+Matt Vierling -- 0-for-4 in his most recent game -- will be in action for the Detroit Tigers versus the Toronto Blue Jays, with Chris Bassitt on the hill, on April 13 at 7:07 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Blue Jays.
+In his last game he had a hitless performance (0-for-4) against the Blue Jays.

 Matt Vierling Game Info & Props vs. the Blue Jays